 - Limit options to two or three, especially for younger children.
-Giving your toddler or preschooler the choice between 10 different pairs of pants is going to cause more harm than good.
+Giving your toddler or preschooler the choice between 10 different pairs of pants is pfizer viagra going to wow look it buy viagra without prescription cause more harm than good.
 Save your sanity, and only give a couple choices.

 - Make sure the choices are age appropriate.
 Three year olds are great at picking out their own pajamas, and favorite color.
 Don’t expect them to choose the next family vacation.

 - Give specific choices that you are comfortable with.
 If you don’t feel like cooking spaghetti for dinner, don’t offer the choice.